 2. How Do You Manage to Work with a Baby?

 Babies cause a lot of people to wonder about getting work done.
-But I’ll happily admit that it’s much easier to work with a baby than a toddler!
+But I’ll happily admit that working with a baby is much easier than a toddler!

-My baby I can nurse and then hold and get some work done.
-I can use my smartphone occasionally while I nurse and get a couple of tasks done at the same time.
+I can nurse my baby, hold her, and get some work done.
+I can use my smartphone occasionally while I nurse and complete a couple of tasks simultaneously.

-There’s a whole lotta this going on when you’re working from home with a babe:
+There’s a whole lot of this going on when you’re working from home with a baby:

-When the baby is screaming, it’s hard to get much done.
+When she’s screaming, it’s hard to get much done.
 So we do a lot of snuggling while I work.
-I get up and focus on the baby and let my work sit a minute if necessary.
-The break does me good, as long as I keep my mental attitude in check.
+I get up to focus on the baby and let my work sit for a minute if necessary.
+The break does me good if I keep my mental attitude in check.

-Thankfully I also have older kids who can take turns holding him and supervising him while he crawls so he doesn’t climb the stairs or get into the cupboards and make a mess.
+Thankfully, I also have older kids who can take turns holding her and supervising while she crawls so she doesn’t get into the cupboards and make a mess.

-For more information on working from home with a baby, check this post out:
+For more information on working from home with a baby, check out this post:

 How to Work from Home with a Baby